What do Doctors do?

 Career pathway

-A student’s time in medical school usually lasts 5 or 6 years, depending on whether the student undergoes an intercalated year.
+A student’s time in medical school usually lasts five or six years, depending on whether the student undergoes an intercalated year.
 An intercalated year is a year taken out of medical school to study a subject in detail, which is compulsory or optional depending on which medical school is considered.
 Getting into medical school is extremely competitive.
 Options include direct entry and graduate entry degrees.

-Upon their graduation, all medical students will have to do 2 years of foundation training as a junior doctor.
-This gives them rotations in medicine, surgery and specialties, e.g. psychiatry, general practice, and obstetrics and gynaecology, for them to decide on a future career in one of the pathways.
+Upon their graduation, all medical students will have to complete two years of foundation training as a junior doctor.
+This gives them rotations in medicine, surgery, and specialties e.g. psychiatry, general practice, and obstetrics and gynaecology, before deciding on a future career.

-After the 2 years of foundation training, junior doctors select the major branch of medicine they want to pursue, whether it is medicine (Core Medical Training, CMT), general practice (GP Specialist Training, GPST), surgery (Core Surgical Training, CST) or one of the specialties (such as radiology, obstetrics and gynaecology, psychiatry or ophthalmology).
+After the two years of foundation training, junior doctors select the major branch of medicine they want to pursue, whether it's medicine (Core Medical Training, CMT), general practice (GP Specialist Training, GPST), surgery (Core Surgical Training, CST) or one of the specialties (such as radiology, obstetrics and gynaecology, psychiatry, or ophthalmology).
 Doctors choosing the CMT/CST route go through various different rotations, in either medicine or surgery, before they apply for a specialty training post.

-This is the next step when doctors decide on higher training/more specialist training, e.g. to become a cardiologist, within the field of medicine.
-The training can be between 4 and 6 years long depending on the specialty.
+This is the next step when doctors decide on higher training/more specialist training e.g. to become a cardiologist within the field of medicine.
+The training can be between four and six years long depending on the specialty.
 Progression depends on assessments.

-Advancement to become a consultant is after the Certificate of Completion of Training (CCT) is obtained and completion of the specialist training programme.
-To become a consultant, doctors apply directly using their CV, with their academic reputation playing a part in the application process.
-They have to undergo interviews to secure the position.
+You must obtain the Certificate of Completion of Training (CCT) and complete the specialist training programme to become a consultant.
+To secure this position, doctors apply directly using their CV (with their academic reputation playing a part in the application process), and then undergo interviews.

 Some specialties can be entered directly after the foundation programme.
 Some can be joined after finishing the core training programme too.
 This is due to the merging of core training and specialist training in these cases.
 This is ideal for doctors who decide what they want to do early in their career.